 Generally, the American Akita is a lot bigger, with more bear-like features, and a much wider variety of colors.

 But, both types have very similar temperaments, exercise needs, trainability levels, and health risks.

 No matter which type you decide on, make sure that you train and socialize them very well from a young age to reduce any risk of aggression.

 Neither type is best for novice owners, or for homes with other dogs and other small pets.
-Never leave them unsupervised with other small animals or other dogs because of hunting instincts.
+Never leave them unsupervised with other small animals or other dogs because of strong hunting instincts.